 Sue-Anne worked at the Victorian Aboriginal Child Care Agency (VACCA) for 18 years and was the inaugural State-wide Principal Practitioner at VACCA.

 Sue-Anne had oversight of all the clinical healing services at VACCA and was the central point for the development of an integrated culturally-appropriate and trauma-informed approach to working with Aboriginal children and families.

 Sue-Anne is currently undertaking her Master of Social Work and recently completed her Master Certificate in Trauma & Recovery with Harvard Medical School.
 Sue-Anne has also completed a Graduate Certificate in Clinical Family Therapy, a Bachelor of Arts (Psychology) and a Diploma of Community Development.

 Sue-Anne is also experienced in several therapeutic interventions and is experienced in Family Therapy, DBT, Somatic therapy, DDP and EMDR with adults, children and groups.
 Sue-Anne brings a cultural lens to her therapeutic work including Aboriginal healing wisdom when working with Aboriginal community, children and families.

-Tom is studying his Masters of Architecture at the University of Sydney.
-He has a degree in Landscape Architecture from the University of Melbourne.
-Tom has been a trustee since 2006.
+Tom Larkins Tom is an architect at Bates Smart, an architecture firm with studios in Melbourne and Sydney.
+He has a Masters of Architecture from the University of Sydney and a degree in Landscape Architecture from the University of Melbourne.
+Tom rowed for Australia for ten years, representing Australia at a number of World Cups and World Championships.
+Tom has been a Trustee since 2006.